Symplectic billiards for pairs of polygons: The symplectic billiard map on pairs of polygons

 Recall that for a convex polygon $P$, the reflection law for the symplectic billiard map is the following rule.
 Let $x$ and $y$ be points on $P$ that lie on non-parallel edges.
 Given such points $x$ and $y$ on $P$, choose $z$ as the unique intersection of $P$ and the line $x + T_yP$ other than $x$, see Figure \ref{fig:convex_rule}.

-If $P$ is non-convex, there might be multiple intersections of $P$ and the line $x+ T_yP$ other than $x$, see Figure \ref{fig:non-convex_rule}.
-We modify the above rule to choose the ``first intersection going inwards'', i.e.~the intersection point $z$ such that the entire segment $xz$ is contained in the interior of $P$.
-This agrees with the above in the convex case.

-The setting with a single convex or non-convex polygon can be generalized to two polygons (also called tables) as follows.
+This setting can be generalized to two, possibly non-convex polygons (also called tables) as follows.
 Given two polygons $P_-$ and $P_+$ and two points $x,y$ on non-parallel edges and not on the same polygon, i.e.~$x\in P_\pm$ and $y\in P_\mp$, we modify the above rule to choose $z$ as the unique intersection (other than $x$) of $P_\pm$ with the line $x + T_yP_\mp$ that satisfies $xz \subset \Int(P_\pm)$, see Figure \ref{fig:disjoint_rule}.

 The plus and minus signs are only for convenience of notation and have no deeper meaning.
-It is useful to assume them as disjoint for visualization, as the symplectic billiard dynamics is not changed when translating the polygons.
+It is useful to assume them to be disjoint for visualization, as the symplectic billiard dynamics is not changed when translating the polygons.
 Writing $P_\pm$ and $P_\mp$ indicates a sign choice and its opposite choice.

 Note that for simplicity we draw the polygons disjointly next to each other.
-The previous case of a single polygon $P$ is subsumed by setting $P_+:=P_-:=P$.
+The previous case of a single polygon $P$ is subsumed (and generalized to non-convex tables) by setting $P_+:=P_-:=P$.
 We will focus on the case of two tables.

 Setting $x_0:= x\in P_\pm$, $x_1:= y\in P_\mp$ and $x_2:= z\in P_\pm$, we can repeat applying this rule by starting at $x_1\in P_\mp$, moving along the tangent of $x_2\in P_\pm$ into the interior of $P_\mp$, until hitting the boundary, which determines a new point $x_3\in P_\mp$.
 Iterating this gives a sequence $(x_k)_{k\in\N_0}$ which is the forward part of the symplectic billiard trajectory of the pair $(x_0,x_1)\in P_\pm\times P_\mp$.
 See Figure \ref{fig:first_iterations} for the first few iterations.
 The even trajectory $(x_{2k})_{k\in\N_0}$ stays in $P_\pm$ (blue in Figure \ref{fig:first_iterations}) and the odd trajectory $(x_{2k-1})_{k\in\N}$ stays in $P_\mp$ (red in Figure \ref{fig:first_iterations}).
 Note that inserting $(x_{i+1},x_i)$ into our rule (mind the order), we obtain $x_{i-1}$.
 Using this reversibility we will consider $x_{-1},\,x_{-2},\ldots$ as the backward part of the trajectory.